cclett2000/CreateRandSampFile/README.md

 # Instructions
 - First open the 'src' folder and then open 'CreateFile.java'
 - I recommend copying and pasting the code into your IDE, however, you can download either the file or the entire repository
-  - I could be wrong on the repository :/
+  - I could be wrong about the repository (still new to GitHub :/)
 - Build/Run the .java file in your IDE after setting the location for file creation
   - code comments should help you out here
-  - you will be prompted to enter the number of values required for your assignment/project
+  - you will be prompted to enter the number of values required for your assignment/project after successfully running the program
 - Finally open the created file and verify that it was generated successfully
   - file should have a number on every line